Minecraft Gamerules Guide - All Game Rules Explained

 | Introduced in | 1.15 |

-Phantoms, the winged creatures that harass sleep-deprived players, stop appearing when this rule is disabled.
-No need to monitor your sleepless nights counter anymore.
+Phantoms, those winged creatures that harass players deprived of sleep, cease to appear when this rule is disabled.
+No need to monitor your sleepless night counter.

 /gamerule doInsomnia false